Graphs and Generalized Witt identities: Restricted necklace colorings

 The same ideas apply to directed graphs.
-Given a strongly connected graph $G$ with $|E|$ edges and edge adjacency matrix ${\mathcal S}$, assign to each edge $e_{i}$ a color $c_{i} \in \{c_{1}, ... , c_{|E|}\}$ so that to a cycle of length $N$ in $G$ corresponds with an ordered sequence of $N$ colors.
+Given a strongly connected graph $G$ with $|E|$ edges and edge adjacency matrix $T_{d}$, assign to each edge $e_{i}$ a color $c_{i} \in \{c_{1}, ... , c_{|E|}\}$ so that to a cycle of length $N$ in $G$ corresponds with an ordered sequence of $N$ colors.
 Assign each color in this sequence to a bead in a necklace with $N$ beads in such a manner that two adjacent colors in the sequence are assigned to adjacent beads.
-Then, the number of equivalence classes of nonperiodic colorings of the necklace with $N$ beads and color matrix $\mathcal S$ is $\theta(N,{\mathcal S})$, given by (2.6).
+Then, the number of equivalence classes of nonperiodic colorings of the necklace with $N$ beads and color matrix $T_{d}$ is $\theta(N,T_{d})$, given by (1.8).

-Inversely, any irreducible $n \times n$ matrix ${\mathcal S}$ with zeros and ones as entries is a color matrix that can be interpreted as the edge adjacency matrix of a strongly connected graph $G$.
-Recall that a matrix with zeros and ones is the adjacency matrix of a strongly connected graph if and only if it is irreducible [16], hence, $\theta(N, {\mathcal S})$ is the number of equivalence classes of nonperiodic cycles of length $N$ in $G$ and of nonperiodic colorings of a necklace with $N$ beads with at most $|E|=n$ colors.
+An important property of the directed vertex adjacency matrix $A_{d}$ of a strongly connected graph is that it is an {\it irreducible matrix}.
+Its edge adjacency matrix $T_{d}(G)$ is also irreducible in view of the fact that $T_{d}$ is the vertex adjacency matrix of the line graph of $G$ and the line graph of a strongly connected graph has the same property.

-The above ideas yield the following interpretation of the zeta functions considered in this paper:
+Recall that a matrix with zeros and ones is the adjacency matrix of a strongly connected graph if and only if it is irreducible [12], hence, any irreducible $n \times n$ matrix $S$ with zeros and ones as entries is a color matrix that can be interpreted as the edge adjacency matrix of a strongly connected graph $G$, and so $\theta(N, S)$ is the number of equivalence classes of nonperiodic cycles of length $N$ in $G$ and of nonperiodic colorings of a necklace with $N$ beads with at most $|E|=n$ colors.

-{\it Given a color matrix and an infinite sequence of necklaces indexed by the number of beads $N$ the Ihara (or the Bowen-Lanford) zeta function can be interpreted as the function that generates the sequence} ($\Omega(1, T), \Omega(2, T), ...$) (($\theta(1, T), \theta(2, T), ...$)) {\it of the numbers of classes of nonperiodic restricted colorings of the necklaces}.
+The above ideas yield the following interpretation of the Ih and BL zeta functions considered in this paper.
+Given a color matrix and an infinite sequence of necklaces indexed by the number of beads $N$, the Ih and the BL functions are the functions that generate the sequences ($\theta(1,T), \theta(2,T), ...$) and ($\theta_{d}(1,T_{d}), \theta_{d}(2,T_{d}), ...$), respectively, of numbers of classes of nonperiodic restricted colorings of the necklaces.